DillJoker5/House-485-Database/README.md

 # Installation
 You will need to install the following things before running this project:
 * Please note that you will need to install and run both the [House-485-Website](https://github.com/DillJoker5/House-485-Website) and [House-485-Backend](https://github.com/DillJoker5/House-485-Backend) to fully use this database.
 Please see those installation guides for how to install them.
-* Windows only: SQL Server
+* SQL Server or any relational database management system
-* Mac and Linux: ARM Docker Image
 * Your preferred code editor for SQL

 # Running